scgbern/scgpico/content/wiki/howtos/howtogetanumberforatechnicalreport/index.md

 ---
 Title: How to get a number for a technical report
 ---
+#How to get a number for a technical report
 The procedure is explained in German on the following page: http://www.iam.unibe.ch/publikationen/techreports/richtlinien